pairomaniac/capture-stream/README.md

-# Elgato VLC Capture Script
+# VLC Capture Script for easier Discord sharing

 A Bash script to make Discord capture card streaming easier on Linux, since the built-in functionality is broken.
+Only tested with Elgato HD60 X - check **Adapting for Other Capture Cards** for other uses.

 ## Features